 As parents, we want to support our college student in every way that we can.
-We want her to know that we are aware that she is working hard.
-We want her to know that we are proud of her.
-We want to be present to see the fruits of her efforts, and to see her shine.
+We want them to know that we are aware that they are working hard.
+We want them to know that we are proud of them.
+We want to be present to see the fruits of their efforts, and to see them shine.
 The problem is that sometimes we simply can’t get to campus and we need to do our supporting from afar.

 What do you do if your student is participating in that important athletic event, playing or singing in that important concert, performing in that play, dancing in that show, being inducted in that honor society, or receiving that prestigious award and you can’t make the trip to the college to be there?
 As a parent, you’re disappointed and you feel that you’ve let your student down.
 Intellectually, you know that you have no choice, but emotionally, it is difficult.

 Although nothing is the same as being able to be there in person for your student, here are a few suggestions that may help you through this disappointing situation.